codylane/puppet-beaker_init/README.md

 It helps you test your puppet modules in a local environment before rolling them into you production repositories.
-It is not meant to replce things like CI but help aid in your CI development cycle.
+It is not meant to replace things like CI but help aid in your CI development cycle.

 ## Module Description

-When I first starting learning beaker, I found that it required a lot of setup that I didn't know about off hand.
-It took me a while to get all the directory structure in place and just to write a small test.
-Yes, there are examples out there online that help you.
-I hope this module will help you get some common things in place so that you can to do what you do best, which is writting code for your environment.
+When I first started learning beaker I found that it required a lot of setup that I didn't know about off hand.
+It took me a while to get all the directory structure in place to to write a basic tests.
+I hope this module will help remove some of those obstacles.

-You could use this module in your puppet development workflow just to create a base skeleton or...
-You can use it to procativliey adjust your puppet development beaker projects.
+You could use this module in your puppet development workflow to create a base skeleton or...
+You can use it to proactively adjust your puppet development beaker projects.
 It's all up to you.

 ### Quick overview of features